GildedDreams/tick_tack_toe/readme.txt

 2. i accepted the index no. from 1 to 9 from the user as "input".
 3. i created a function called accept_ip which inputs the value of a given position in the array as 0 according to user input.

+22/08/2024
+1. At this point i realised that i can do the same thing with one dimensional array, which will be far more simpler to manipulate. therefore, i made the necessary changes.